FAQ to MagicBand+ at Disney World

 Are there inventory issues with MagicBand+ like the other pre-arrival upgrade options?

-In case you missed it, Walt Disney World issued an official update about its MagicBand upgrade program that offers discounted pre-arrival for on-site resort hotel guests as well as Annual Passholders.
+Previously, Walt Disney World issued an official update about its MagicBand upgrade program that offers discounted pre-arrival for on-site resort hotel guests as well as Annual Passholders.

 In a statement, Walt Disney World says the problems are “due to ongoing, industry-wide supply chain challenges, MagicBands may have limited availability or be unavailable in some styles.
 Our teams are working to improve our selection over the coming weeks and recommend Guests continue to check back to see if their preferred style is available.”

-Will there be a discount for Annual Passholders?
+Is there a discount for Annual Passholders?

 Yes, same deal as above via the customization program.